Prince-Huzaifa-Mohammed/weather/README.md

 5. Redux to manage the state of this application
 6. Styled components
 7. React Loader Spinner to manage the loading states when data is being fetched.
+8. React Loader Spinner to display various notifications to the user.

 ## How to Use this App